 This approach is trusted by everyone from IT professionals to family archivists because it covers nearly all the bases, from hard drive crashes to bigger disasters.
 It’s all about creating layers of protection so that no single point of failure can take away your memories.
 You've already done the important work of converting your old media; now it's time to build a fortress around those digital treasures.
 The 3-2-1 rule isn't about buying expensive software or becoming a tech expert.
 It's a simple, logical plan that anyone can follow to ensure their family's legacy is preserved.

-Rule 1: Keep Three Copies of Your Data
+First, Make Three Copies of Your Data

 The first step is to have three copies of every important file.
 This might sound like a lot, but it’s the foundation of a solid backup plan.
 You’ll have your original file (the one you use and access regularly) and two additional copies.
 Why three?
 Because things happen.
 A hard drive can fail, a file can get accidentally deleted, or data can become corrupted.
 Having multiple copies drastically reduces the risk of losing a memory forever.
 It’s the digital version of not putting all your eggs in one basket.
 After you’ve completed a photo transfer, you’ll have your primary digital files, and from there, you can easily create your two backups.

-Rule 2: Use Two Different Types of Storage
+Next, Use Two Different Storage Formats

 Your three copies of data shouldn’t all live on the same type of device.
 The rule recommends storing your files on at least two different kinds of storage media.
 This protects you from technology-specific failures.
 For example, you could keep one copy on your computer’s internal hard drive, a second copy on an external hard drive, and a third in the cloud.
 This diversity is key.
 A power surge could damage multiple electronic devices plugged into the same outlet, but it wouldn't affect your files stored safely with a cloud storage provider.
 Using different formats ensures that if one type of storage fails, you have a backup on another.